B-Mustafa/cooperword/README.md

 ## Overview

-The **Event Management Application** is a web-based tool designed to help users create, manage, and view events in a calendar format.
+The **COOPER WORD** is a web-based tool designed to help users create, manage, and view events in a calendar format.
 Built using **React**, **Next.js**, and **TypeScript**, this application provides a user-friendly interface with intuitive functionality for effective event management.

 [Video Demo](https://youtube.com/)